Eric-Carlton/PokemonGoReader/Readme.md

 This repository is no longer maintained
 =======================================
 It's been fun, but dealing with potential shadow bans and constant api updates just aren't what I want to be doing with my free time any more.
 Thanks to everyone who used / cloned / forked / helped update this app.
-If anyone has a fork that they're still maintaining, let me know and I'll add you direct visitors to you.
+If anyone has a fork that they're still maintaining, let me know and I'll direct visitors to you.

 Pokemon Go Reader
 =================